-The position of diacritical marks can vary.
-As illustrated here, accents can be placed on the right side of the circumflex, on either side (usually the acute, dấu sắc, on the right and the grave, dấu huyền, on the left), or on the top.
+The position of the diacritical marks can vary.
+As illustrated here, accents can be placed on the right side of a circumflex, on either side (usually an acute on the right and a grave on the left), or on the top.
 Accents on the right are ideal for consistency and the natural flow of text.
 Accents on either side are more distinguishable, but might slow down the process of saccades.
 Accents on the top are more balanced, but might affect the leading.
-For the ease and comfort of reading, accents (and the hook above, dấu hỏi) on the right are recommended, but type designers should choose the positions that best fit their design.
+For the ease and comfort of reading, accents (including a hook above) positioned consistently on the right are recommended, but type designers should choose the positions that best fit their design.

-In Vietnamese words, the letter ư and ơ often go together as a pair: ươ.
+In Vietnamese words, the letter ư and the letter ơ often go together as a pair: ươ.
 Here are a few examples: Trương (my last name), trường (school), thương (love), tương (soybean), trước (before), sương (dew), chương (chapter), phương hướng (direction), xương sường (rib), and tưởng tượng (imagine).
-As a result, the design and placement of the horn on both letters should be as consistent as possible.
-The shape of the horns on both ư and ơ should be similar.
+As a result, the design and the placement of the horns on both letters should be as consistent as possible.
+Their shapes should be similar.
 They should also have the same height.

 In Vietnamese, diacritics play an important role in marking tones—without them, meaning can be miscommunicated.
-Therefore, the size and weight of diacritical marks need to be seamlessly integrated into the typeface.
+Therefore, the size and weight of diacritical marks need to be seamlessly integrated.
 Tone marks need to be as clear and as strong as their base letters.